JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 In this lecture, we will focus mainly on the first two, since SIMD instructions are mainly used for low-level optimization (such as writing you own very performant BLAS library), and task switching is not a true paralelism, but allows to run a different task when one task is waiting for example for IO.

 ## Process-level paralelism
 Process-level paralelism means that Julia runs several compilers in different processes.
-Compilers *do not share anything by default*, where by anything we mean no libraries, not variables.
-Everyhing has to be set-up, but Julia offers tooling for remote execution and communication primitives.
+By default, different processes *do not share anything by default*, meaning no libraries and variables.
+Everyhing has to be therefore set-up on all processes.

 Julia off-the-shelf supports a mode, where a single *main* process controlls several workers.
 This main process has `myid() == 1`, worker processes receive higher numbers.
 Julia can be started with multiple workers from the very beggining, using `-p` switch as
 ```julia